9 Subtle Signs You’re in a Toxic Relationship

 Everything is so dramatic, all the time

 “Many couples thrive on high theatrics—screaming, accusations, hands, and words flying,” says psychiatrist Scott Haltzman, MD, author of the book The Secrets of Surviving Infidelity.
 “As long as there are not physical assaults, or so long as the words are not hateful or contemptuous, that’s not necessarily a bad thing,” he notes.
 In fact, many couples like this are considered high expressers, says Dr. Haltzman, and they often report better sex lives than more mellow couples.
 “But, and it’s a big but, their divorce rates are higher.”
-He says if your partner keeps lighting fireworks over your sea of tranquility, then that could be a sign of a destructive relationship.
+He says your partner lighting fireworks over your sea of tranquility is often characteristic of toxic relationships.
 These clues could signal you’re headed for divorce.

 Your partner wants you all to himself